 This TV can interpolate lower frame rate content up to 60fps.
 To use the motion interpolation feature, set Picture Clarity to 'On' and Judder Reduction to '10'.
 It automatically sets the backlight to flicker at 120Hz, which may cause some duplication, although there's less duplication than the Samsung Q60/Q60T QLED.
 There aren't many visible artifacts in most content.

 You can see our motion interpolation settings here.

 There's not much stutter on this TV when displaying lower frame rate content.

 Update 08/03/2020:We've updated the TV to the latest firmware (Version 1301).
-The TV is now able to remove judder from 24p sources and from native apps, but only when Picture Clarity is disabled.
+The TV can now remove judder from 24p sources and from native apps, but only when Picture Clarity is disabled.
 It can't remove judder from 60i or 60p sources.
 The score has been adjusted accordingly.

 This TV removes judder from native 24p sources, such as native apps.
 Picture Clarity must be disabled for it to work.